 The purpose of Uponor's internal audit is to support the Board and management in monitoring the effectiveness of internal control, risk management and corporate governance.
 Internal audit achieves the purpose by having a systematic, disciplined approach to evaluate and improve the aforementioned areas.
-The purpose of internal audit is also to find and share leading practices within Uponor.
-In addition to the existing channels within Uponor, internal audit will also serve as channel through which subsidiaries can notify Uponor's management about possible wrongdoing/fraud.

-The Chief Financial Officer has overall administrative responsibility for the functioning of the internal audit function.
-Ernst & Young Oy has been selected to provide internal audit services for Uponor.
+The purpose of internal audit is also to share leading practices within Uponor.
+In addition to the existing channels within Uponor, internal audit will also serve as a channel through which subsidiaries can notify Uponor's management about possible wrongdoing/fraud.
+The CFO has overall administrative responsibility for the functioning of the internal audit function.
+As of 1 January 2014, Uponor has outsourced its internal audit function to Ernst & Young Oy.